hkjang/node-red-contrib-tadpoledbhub/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install:
+To install the stable version use the `Menu - Manage palette - Install` option and search for node-red-contrib-sk11st, or run the following command in your Node-RED user directory, typically `~/.node-red`

     npm install node-red-contrib-tadpoledbhub